RedisLabs/redislabs-docs/content/rs/clusters/maintenance-mode.md

 To verify maintenance mode for a node, use `rladmin status` and review the node's shards field.
 If that value is displayed in yellow (shown earlier), then the node is in maintenance mode.

 Avoid activating maintenance mode when it is already active.
-Maintenance mode activations stack.  that is, if you activate maintenance mode for a node that is already in maintenance mode, you will have to deactivate maintenance mode twice in order to restore full functionality.
+Maintenance mode activations stack.
+If you activate maintenance mode for a node that is already in maintenance mode, you will have to deactivate maintenance mode twice in order to restore full functionality.

 ## Deactivate maintenance mode